samuelcolvin/em2-moved/SPEC.md

 * description - markdown
 * other trusted profiles
 * platform
+* timezone, used both to display times and communicate in what timezone actions occurred

 Perhaps way of giving more info to people who have received a message from the user:
 * phone